Welcome to the New Shape Of Our College

 - A light touch process for reviewing School membership will be developed to provide colleagues with opportunity to move within the structure (after first year of placement).
 This will be ongoing rather than periodic to allow for discussion through existing mechanisms such as P&DR.

-Will it be possible to be member of more than one School in the future?
+Will it be possible to be member of more than one School in the future? (amended 12/5/22)

-Staff will be assigned to one School for clear line management purposes.
+Staff have been assigned to one School for clear line management purposes.
 As at present, it will be possible to denote affiliations with other Schools by the use of Associate status.
 Moreover, our College and University is underpinned by a commitment to porosity in order that colleagues can collaborate in ways that best align with our strategic priorities and opportunities.
 Our leadership teams are committed to engaging with staff in exploring how such flexibility can be well supported and enabled, and will continue to welcome such ideas from all staff.

 What does the College plan to do around career development and progression for professional services staff?